-At the hearing before the Referee, claimant Rodgers testified concerning the reasons why her appeal was late.
-Referee Hearing Transcript, at 5-6.
-She admitted she received the Director's decision but misunderstood it - she thought she had to wait until she had eight weeks of covered employment in order to challenge the decision.
+At the hearing before the Referee, claimant Gabriel testified concerning the reasons why her appeal was late.
+Referee Hearing Transcript, at 5-7.
+She admitted she received the Director's decision but delayed in opening it.
 Id.
-This reason, which I would concede has the ring of truth, is nonetheless a subjective one, reflecting a personal misunderstanding of the appeal notice.
+This reason, which I would concede has the ring of truth, is nonetheless a subjective one, reflecting a personal error.
 This type of reason has never been accepted as good cause because doing so would render the time limit meaningless and unenforceable.
 E.g. Davis v.
 Department of Employment and Training Board of Review, A.A.
-No. 95-40, (Dist.Ct.4/26/95)(DeRobbio, C.J.)(Dismissal of appeal affirmed where claimant thought appeal could be filed anytime).
+No. 95-40, (Dist.Ct.
+4/26/95)(DeRobbio, C.J.)(Dismissal of appeal affirmed where claimant thought appeal could be filed anytime).
 Therefore, the Referee's decision to find that this subjective failing on the part of the claimant did not constitute good cause for lateness was entirely reasonable and not clearly erroneous.
+See also Tuoni v.
+Department of Labor and Training Board of Review, A.A.
+No. 11-190, Slip op at 7, (Dist.Ct.
+2/28/2012) (Dismissal of appeal affirmed where claimant failed to open his mail in a timely manner upon his return from a trip to Europe).